malysonb/Ludkerno/README.md

 To use the third party folder libs you will need to install mingw. then compile using ```make Release_x86```

-For while i'm trying to support windows 32bits first.
+For while i'm trying to support windows 32bits first (there some 64 bit binaries available).
 But you can compile on linux by the way, you just need to install SDL2 and SDL2_image libs.

 This source code comes with a little demo game: